gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

     Console.WriteLine("The name represents a system object.");
 ```

-An immediate improvement in expressiveness and readability.
-And, hey, no duplication.
+An immediate improvement in expressiveness without duplication.

 ## StringBuilder Polyfills